attiand/semver-sort/README.md

-# semver-sort
+# semver
-Sort lines of text files according to semantic versioning
+Filter or sort lines of files according to semantic versioning.

 ```
-semver-sort 1.0.0
+semver 2.0.0
-Sort lines of text files according to semantic versioning.
+Filter or sort lines of files according to semantic versioning.

-Write sorted lines to standard output.
+Print semantic versions to standard output.
 With no FILE, or when FILE is '-', read standard input.

 USAGE:
-    semver-sort [OPTIONS] [FILES]...
+    semver [OPTIONS] [FILES]...

 ARGS:
     <FILES>...